nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 ### Knowledge Distillation (KD)

-For Knowledge Distillation, you need to first prepare a dataset of teacher-generated videos.
+For Knowledge Distillation, you need to first prepare a dataset of teacher-generated videos and their corresponding inputs.

 The dataset should contain the following: